Create your Flavor Profile!

 Caribbean cuisine reflects the mixed origins of its recipes, from African influences to Portuguese, French, Spanish, Latin American, and in some cases, even Chinese and Jewish roots.

-Explore easy ways to use these herbs and spices for delicious Caribbean flavor.
+Explore easy ways to use these herbs and spices for delicious Caribbean food.

 Thyme

 McCormick's pure thyme is an essential and versatile herb.
 Just a few sprinkles will fill the kitchen with a sweet aroma and robust flavor, the perfect addition to all types of recipes.
-Use it as a seasoning on meat or in soups with rice for a rich, full Caribbean flavor.
+For Caribbean food, use it as a seasoning on meat or in soups with rice for a rich, full flavor.
 Try McCormick Ground Thyme or McCormick Thyme Leaves.

 Cumin